nikitavoloboev/data/docs/machine-learning/generative-machine-learning.md

 - [Prompts for games and world building in ChatGPT (2022)](https://www.carolynzhang.com/chatgpt)
 - [showGPT](https://showgpt.co/) - Guide to unlocking the power of AI and chatGPT.
 - [How to use ChatGPT as founder](https://twitter.com/JamesIvings/status/1600389697418956800)
+- [PyChatGPT](https://github.com/rawandahmad698/PyChatGPT) - Python client for the unofficial ChatGPT API with auto token regeneration, conversation tracking, proxy support and more.